Jump to content

 Soaking in a hot spring is a treat that needs no justification, but it always feels even better after a hiking or skiing trip.
 Watching steam float from the outdoor pool into the blue sky to mix in with the few clouds overhead was a great way to wind down what might be my last backpacking trip of the year.
 Forty-two nights backpacking in 2015, each one incredible in its own right.
 By the time I left the hot spring I was already planning well into 2016, thinking about which new places to explore and which favorites to visit again.
 All I knew for certain was that there wouldn’t be enough holidays or vacations for half the adventures I had planned.

-Maps & Books: Maps can be obtained from the US Forest Service ranger stations in the area, as well as a nifty brochure map published by the Bitterroot Cross-Country Ski Club that should be available at the trailhead registration booth.
+Maps can be obtained from the US Forest Service ranger stations in the area, as well as a nifty brochure map published by the Bitterroot Cross-Country Ski Club that should be available at the trailhead registration booth.
 This area is also exceedingly well-signed, with maps posted on trees at each major junction.
+The Delorme Atlas and Gazetteer and / or the Benchmark Montana Atlas can help with getting to and from the trailhead, and can be a help when it comes to exploring other Montana hiking (or skiing) opportunities.
+For additional ideas on hikes in the state, see Hiking Montana.

 • Like 4